fristaildg/pedalboards/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## TODO
- - Refactor translation files structure
  - Add more info to the welcome page
- - Add a lang button to header
- - Add open graph for the public board
+ - Add open graph (for public board and welcome page)
+ - Figure out how to add more pedals to the database / how to manage pedals database
  - Work on Responsive styles
  - Loading animation / skeleton
    - Create skeleton component